 What is Probate?

 At Kaiser Law Group we understand that the death of a relative, loved one or friend is difficult, and that having to deal with confusing laws that prevent you from accessing your loved ones assets can be frustrating, time consuming and costly.
-That is why Curtis Kaiser, a Board Certified Specialist in Estate Planning, Trust, and Probate law, and his team are committed to providing quality Probate services that minimize the financial and administrative burden to our clients.
+That is why we are committed to providing quality Probate services that minimize the confusion and administrative burden of this process for our clients.

-Spousal Property Petition after the death of a spouse or registered domestic partner.
+- Spousal Property Petition after the death of a spouse or registered domestic partner.
 This petition can be used to transfer community property assets from the deceased spouse or registered domestic partner to the surviving spouse or registered domestic partner and is in effect a “mini-probate” that requires less time and money

 What Happens During Probate?